manoyes/subtend/CONTRIBUTING.md

 - Use a **clear and clean title** for the issue to identify the suggestion.
 - Provide a **detailed description of the suggested feature**.
 - **Describe the current behavior** and **explain how this behavior would change**.
 Describe why the suggested behavior would be more beneficial.
 - Include any relevant media if related to the gui.
 You can use [LICEcap](https://www.cockos.com/licecap/) to record relevant Gifs in Windows.
+You can quickly capture screenshots with the Snipping Tool `Win+Shift+S`.

 <!-- We need a feature template to reference here -->